ivanvaladares/Node-Suggestive-Search/README.md

 ```

 ### Loading a database
-It uses an in-memory database to build a dictionary composed by itens and words that need to be searched.
+It uses an in-memory database to build a dictionary composed by items and words that need to be searched.

-Here is an example of a JSON to be imported (Itens.json):
+Here is an example of a JSON to be imported (Items.json):
 ```javascript
 [
    {